-The table below shows the number of Investcorp Holdings Series B Preference Shares held by Investcorp's current Directors as at June 30, 2021.
-There was no trading in the Series B Preference Shares held by Directors in Fiscal Year 2021.
+The table below shows the number of Investcorp Holdings Series B Preference Shares held by Investcorp's current Directors as at June 30, 2022.
+There was no trading in the Series B Preference Shares held by Directors in Fiscal Year 2022.

 Shareholder name Number of shares

 H.E.
-Mohammed Bin Mahfoodh Al Ardhi 357
+Mohammed Bin Mahfoodh Alardhi 357

 Khalid Rashid Al Zayani 89

 Total 446

 Investcorp Holdings' Series E Preference Shares are represented by one Global Certificate (the 'Global Certificate').
-On or about the date of issue of the Series E Preference Shares the Global Certificate was deposited with, and registered in the name of The Bank of New York Depository (Nominees) Limited (the 'Series E Nominee') acting as nominee for, a common depositary for Euroclear Bank SA/NV ('Euroclear') and Clearstream Banking S.A. ('Clearstream').
+On or about the date of issue of the Series E Preference Shares the Global Certificate was deposited with, and registered in the name of, The Bank of New York Depository (Nominees) Limited (the 'Series E Nominee') acting as nominee for, a common depositary for Euroclear Bank SA/NV ('Euroclear') and Clearstream Banking S.A. ('Clearstream').
 Whilst investors hold, via accounts (including via brokerage accounts) with Euroclear and Clearstream, indirect beneficial interests in the Global Certificate and, therefore, indirect beneficial interests in Series E Preference Shares, the Series E Nominee is the only registered holder of legal title to the Series E Preference Shares.
 Beneficial interests in the Global Certificate are evidenced by, and transfers thereof are effected only through, records maintained by the participants in Euroclear and Clearstream, as the case may be and, as such, the identities of investors holding indirect beneficial interests in the Global Certificate and in Series E Preference Shares are not available to Investcorp Holdings.
-Investcorp Holdings is aware that, at the time of the issuance of the Series E Preference Shares in January 2021, a number of Investcorp Holdings' Directors and senior management intended to subscribe for indirect beneficial interests in the Global Certificate and, therefore, may hold indirect beneficial interests in Series E Preference Shares.
+Investcorp Holdings' Directors and senior management intended to subscribe for indirect beneficial interests in the Global Certificate and, therefore, may hold indirect beneficial interests in Series E Preference Shares.

-MEETINGS OF THE BOARD OF DIRECTORS DURING FISCAL YEAR 2021
+MEETINGS OF THE BOARD OF DIRECTORS DURING FISCAL YEAR 2022

-The Board of Directors met four times during Fiscal Year 2021 on the dates listed below:
+The Board of Directors met four times during Fiscal Year 2022 on the dates listed below:

-July 28, 2020: The meeting was attended via video conference by Dr. Al-Ebraheem, Mr. Al Zayani, H.E.
+- August 3, 2021: The meeting was attended by Dr. Al-Ebraheem, Mr. Al Zayani, H.E.
 Alardhi, Dr. Faber, Dr. Fakeeh, Mr. Fraser, Mr. Alhumaidhi, Sh.
 Al Khalifa, Mr. Mazrui, Mr. Al Muhairi, H.E.
 Eng.
-Al Othman, Mr. Al Saie and Mr. So.

-September 30, 2020: The meeting was attended via video conference by Mr. Al Zayani, H.E.
+Al Othman, Mr. Al Saie, Mr. So, Sh.
+Al-Thani and Ms. Townsend - November 3, 2021: The meeting was attended by Dr. Al-Ebraheem, Mr. Al Zayani, H.E.
 Alardhi, Dr. Faber, Dr. Fakeeh, Mr. Fraser, Mr. Alhumaidhi, Sh.
 Al Khalifa, Mr. Mazrui, Mr. Al Muhairi, H.E.
 Eng.
-Al Othman, Mr. Al Saie and Mr. So.

-February 3, 2021: The meeting was attended via video conference by Dr. Al-Ebraheem, Mr. Al Zayani, H.E.
-Alardhi, Dr. Faber, Dr. Fakeeh, Mr. Fraser, Mr. Alhumaidhi, Sh.
+Al Othman, Mr. Al Saie, Mr. So and Ms. Townsend - February 2, 2022: The meeting was attended by Dr. Al-Ebraheem, Mr. Al Zayani, H.E.
+Alardhi, Dr. Faber, Dr. Fakeeh, Mr. Alhumaidhi, Sh.
 Al Khalifa, Mr. Mazrui, Mr. Al Muhairi, H.E.
 Eng.
-Al Othman, Mr. Al Saie, Mr. So and Ms. Townsend.

-April 28, 2021: The meeting was attended via video conference by Dr. Al-Ebraheem, Mr. Al Zayani, H.E.
-Alardhi, Dr. Faber, Dr. Fakeeh, Mr. Fraser, Mr. Alhumaidhi, Sh.
+Al Othman, Mr. Al Saie, Mr. So and Ms. Townsend. - April 27, 2022: The meeting was attended by Dr. Al-Ebraheem, Mr. Al Zayani, H.E.
+Alardhi, Dr. Faber, Dr. Fakeeh, Mr. Alhumaidhi, Sh.
 Al Khalifa, Mr. Mazrui, Mr. Al Muhairi, H.E.
 Eng.
 Al Othman, Mr. Al Saie, Mr. So and Ms. Townsend.